-When comfronted with silence, left alone with our own thoughts we often feel challenged, angry, and disapointed but this is neccessary in order to gain clearity and direction in our lives.
+When confronted with silence, left alone with our own thoughts we often feel challenged, angry, and disappointed but this is necessary in order to gain clarity and direction in our lives.

 1.)
 Begin With The End In Mind (Goal Setting):

 Start at the end, I mean the very end, your death.